Active Termite Control technician

 Why it matters before you buy

 At an open home, everything's been tidied up and presented to sell.
-Fresh paint and clean rooms don't tell you what's behind the walls or under the floor.
-Termites, borers, and decay fungi work out of sight, and the damage is often hidden until someone goes looking with the right gear.
+Fresh paint doesn't tell you what's behind the walls or under the floor.
+Termites, borers and decay fungi work out of sight.
+The damage is often hidden until someone goes looking with the right gear.

 A pre-purchase inspection is independent.
-I've got no stake in whether you buy the place, so you get a straight assessment rather than a sales pitch from anyone connected to the sale.
+I've got no stake in whether you buy the place.
+You get a straight assessment, not a sales pitch from anyone connected to the sale.

 What I check

 • Termites.
-Current activity, past damage, and the conditions that raise the risk.
+Current activity, past damage, and the conditions that raise the risk of future activity.

 • Wood borers.
 Active and old borer activity in structural and decorative timber.

-• Decay fungi (wood rot).
-Fungal damage, and the damp conditions that cause it.
+• Decay fungi.
+Fungal damage in timber, and the damp conditions that cause it.

-I also note the conducive conditions: moisture, poor subfloor ventilation, timber or garden beds against the walls, a buried slab edge.
-These are the things that invite timber pests in over time.
+I also note conducive conditions: moisture, poor subfloor ventilation, timber or garden beds against the walls, a buried slab edge.
+These are the things that invite termites and decay in over time, even on a property with no damage yet.

 One thing to be clear on.
-This is a timber pest inspection, not a general pest check for cockroaches or rodents, and it's not a building or structural inspection.
-For the building side, get a separate building inspection.
-The two together give you the full picture.
+This is a termite and timber pest inspection, not a check for cockroaches, rodents or spiders, and not a building or structural inspection.
+For the building side, get a separate inspection.
+Between the two, you've got the property covered.

-If I find a problem, the report gives you something to work with: grounds to renegotiate the price, ask the vendor to sort it before settlement, or walk away within your cooling-off period.
-If you go ahead and there's active termites, I can sort the termite treatment once the place is yours, and an annual termite inspection keeps you ahead of anything new.
-If the place is clear, you go to settlement knowing where you stand.
+If I find a problem, you've got grounds to renegotiate the price, ask the vendor to sort it before settlement, or walk away within your cooling-off period.
+If the property's clear, you go to settlement knowing exactly where you stand.

 How I work